CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/03-CREATE-APPLICATION-GROUP.md

    ![ws name.](media/35.png)

-20. You will get a provision to validate the settings in the validation page.
+20. A provision to validate the settings will be available on the validation page.
 If everything looks correct, click on **Create**.

    ![ws name.](media/80.png)